Understand what your visitors do on your website

 They are all used for very different reasons.
 To understand how each of these is analyzed, jump to ‘How to analyze a heatmap’.
 Let’s first try to understand why heatmaps should be used, to begin with.

 If you've ever tried to address a user issue, chances are you've heard the golden advice of 'putting yourself in the user's shoes.'
 Website heatmaps allow you to do just that and improve your visitor's experience.
-Here are some of the benefits of using website heatmaps:
+Here are some of the benefits of using this interactive tool:

-Heatmaps offer a simplified, visual representation of an otherwise complex data.
+Heatmaps offer a simplified, visual, graphical representation of data.
 They're a first step in the journey to understand user behavior on your website.
-Even though heatmaps stem from a lot of quantitative data, their visual nature makes spotting issues and opportunities very intuitive and quick.
+Even though heatmaps stem from a lot of quantitative data, their visual nature makes spotting issues and opportunities intuitive and quick.

 Understanding your user's behavior and expectation is half the battle won.
 Since the heatmap data comes from a real browsing session by the visitor in their natural settings, the insights resulting from the data are more accurate than the traditional visitor surveys.